value-scaling/value-scaling.github.io/src/maintext/main.md

 ## A call for scalable RL algorithms

 Scaling laws provide a blueprint for building RL methods that scales.
 By identifying the scalable regime, we show that value-based RL admits predictable scaling once its core instabilities, which manifests as overfitting, are resolved.
-In supervised learning, scaling laws depend on the best choice of model size, batch size, and learning rate.
+In pre-training, scaling laws depend on the best choice of model size, batch size, and learning rate.
 In value-based RL, these relationships are much trickier to uncover, due to data distribution shift and the use of target networks in practice.
 These training dynamics are associated with a suite of parameters including the replay buffer size, optimizer, loss function (here, a distributional RL critic), and actor update frequency.
 Each new axis adds to the foundation for compute-optimal training, and scaling law research can extend to new parameters and training regimes.

 Ultimately, though, we must not only characterize existing methods, but also design better algorithms.
 We urge the field to provide systematic scalability studies: